 A nominating committee of at least three members will be appointed at or before the August Monthly Meeting.
 The Nominating Committee will prepare a slate of nominees for the various offices of the Club and present said slate to the Club at the September Monthly Meeting.
 Nominations from the floor may follow the committees reading of the slate with a majority vote by members in good standing required as per Article VI, paragraph (a).

 Voting privileges will not be conferred upon new members until they have been a member in good standing for a minimum of twelve consecutive months.
-The holder of an Individual Membership is entitled to one vote.
-The two adult holders of a Family Membership are each entitled to vote.
+Membership entitles each adult on the membership application to one vote.
 Members that are eligible to vote may request a ballot for the Annual Election.

 TUCSON RIFLE CLUB OPERATIONAL POLICY & PROCEDURES THREE POINTS PUBLIC SHOOTING RANGE: